Shahin093/mtm-tradus-inventory-management/README.md

 - (Authentication): It can access only Admins.
 - i have used dynamic route("/:id")

-## Implement Brand : (Read, insert , update GetById Delete, filtering, pagination, zod validation, )
+## Implement Brand : (Read, insert , update, GetById Delete, filtering, pagination and Zod validation)

 ### Create Brand : Only Access Admin